kalvin807/hk-address-db-1/README.md

 ## Difficulty

+- Address is inconsistent in nature
 - HKPost Api is inconsistent
-- Return in HTML form
+- Api returns in HTML form
 - Not very experienced on DB design